sthysel/proxycontainer/README.md

 # proxycontainer

-squid and devpi docker based proxies for use with images that can make use of the using on-build triggers
+squid and devpi docker based proxies for use with images that are setup to make use of proxies, if they are available using on-build triggers during image build.

 ```
 # Determine build host